hotwax/oms-documentation/analytics/reports/orders.md

 ## Missing Order Attribute Report

-The Missing Order Attribute Report is a vital tool for tracking order synchronization.
+The Missing Order Attribute Report is a vital report for tracking order synchronization.
 By monitoring the presence of essential attributes, it identifies orders lacking crucial information, ensuring a seamless synchronization process.
 This report enables proactive resolution of discrepancies, preventing any orders from failing to synchronize effectively.
 In the NetSuite context, the report ensures accurate order synchronization by verifying essential attributes.
 By highlighting orders lacking these attributes, it prevents synchronization issues, providing assurance that orders seamlessly integrate with NetSuite.

+Order attributes are specific pieces of information or data associated with an order that are essential for its processing and synchronization.
+These attributes can include details such as whether an order has been approved by a fraud detection system (e.g., Signifyd), whether it has been exported to NetSuite, or customer identification numbers.
+Ensuring these attributes are correctly populated is crucial for smooth order management and integration across different systems.

-### Field Header
+### Glossary

 | Field Header                 | Description                                                                                         | HC Entity                 |
 |------------------------------|-----------------------------------------------------------------------------------------------------|---------------------------|